thomasebsmith/advent-of-code/README.md

 This repository contains Thomas Smith's solutions to [Advent of Code](https://adventofcode.com/).

-Solutions are available for 2022 and 2023.
+Solutions are available for both parts of the 2022 and 2023 problems.

 Solutions are written in Rust and use the Rust standard library.